GLOSSARY

 Out-of-Network Care This is a health care service or supply furnished by a health care provider that is not a part of the Claims Administrator’s provider network.

 Out-of-Pocket Limit The out-of-pocket limit is the maximum deductible and coinsurance you pay for covered expenses in a calendar year.
-If your coinsurance payments reach this limit, the Plan will pay 100% of the charge for covered expenses for the rest of the calendar year.
+If your deductible and coinsurance payments reach this limit, the Plan will pay 100% of the charge for covered expenses for the rest of the calendar year.

-Pensioner A former Member in the longshore industry who is retired under a local port longshore pension plan and is eligible for post-employment benefits through MILA.
+Pensioner A former Member in the longshore industry who is retired under a local Port longshore pension plan and is eligible for post-employment benefits through MILA.

 Plan Year The benefits plan year begins on January 1st and ends on December 31st.